 Centre for Non-Violent Living Alternatives

 Hosa Jeevana Daari a distinct centre was set up by the Trust in 1980.
-Hosa Jeevavana Daari means ‘a way to new life’ in kannada.
+Hosa Jeevana Daari means ‘a way to new life’ in kannada.
 The broad concept of the centre is to create a place which is in complete harmony with nature, and inspire people who are in search of non-violent living alternatives.
 Throughout the year various camps, seminars and workshops are organised on different issues related to environment, development and life style.
 Low cost eco-friendly housing, rainwater harvesting and organic farming are part of the centre’s initiatives.

 Forest of Reminiscence